What is Rational about Mythology

 What I could notice in the above picture is that in none of the views, myths seem to be doing something necessary for our survival.
 Or meeting some of our metabolic needs.
 If so, how or why did myths survive all the years?
 What function does it have, as far as human life goes?

 Normally problem solving goes thus.
-If we understand the question and are well equipped with all that is needed, like calculators, scientific instruments or computers, our own knowhow, or environmental requirements, we shall proceed with our solution.
-Else if appropriate, we shall go ahead with our preparations.
-If not, we will be marking the question for future reference.
+If we understand a question and are well equipped with all that is needed, like calculators, scientific instruments or computers, our own 'knowhow', or environmental requirements, we shall be proceeding with our solution.
+Else, if it is appropriate, we shall be going ahead with our preparations for the same.
+If not, we will be marking the question for something else.
+Like a task for future when the requirements are met, or when the time is appropriate.
 If we happen to get confronted with more such issues, we grade those, and the ones needing urgent attention shall get additionally marked.
-Now you see, how effective one is in finding answers, depend heavily on ones capability to have differential, easily recognizable marking of problems with its attributes.
+Now you see, how effective one is in finding answers, depend heavily on one's capability to have differential, easily recognizable marking of problems with its attributes of interest.

 What do you Think?